 MICIN

-Details of Research
+Details of the Study

 Therefore, we believe it is important to obtain such daily lifestyle data objectively and quantitatively, and have focused on wearable devices, which can be worn on the body to obtain information.
-The wearable device makes it possible to easily and objectively obtain quantitative data on the participants' sleep and daytime activity status.
+The wearable device makes it possible to easily and objectively obtain quantitative data on participants' sleep and daytime activity status.

 This joint research will be conducted on a small scale as a pilot study, and based on the results, the possibility of using wearable devices in cohort surveys as a whole will be examined.
 The implementation of wearable devices will accelerate the research to enable objective and temporal digital biomarker data acquisition related to lifestyle habits.
-This will further advance research on the relationship between lifestyle habits and MRI imaging data, etc., and promote the further creation of innovative pharmaceuticals and medical technologies.
+This will further advance the research on the relationship between lifestyle habits and MRI image data, etc., and promote the further creation of innovative pharmaceuticals and medical technologies.

 Reference